A Guide to Hormone Replacement Therapy – HRT

-Continuous Combined HRT as the name suggests contains both oestrogen and progesterone throughout the cycle, resulting in no bleeding occurring This will only work for those women who have been period free for at least one year.
+Continuous Combined HRT contains both oestrogen and progesterone throughout the cycle, resulting in no bleeding occurring.
+This will only work for those women who have been period free for at least one year.

-If you have had a hysterectomy then progesterone is not required and an oestrogen only preparation 1s prescribed.
+If you have had a hysterectomy, progesterone is not required and an oestrogen only treatment is prescribed.
 Testosterone is sometimes prescribed to improve libido and sexual function.

 There are various treatment plans and ways of taking HRT that can be discussed with one of our consultants.
 We have years of experience guiding women through what can be an unsettling time.

 Together we can decide whether cyclical or continuous treatment would be best for you.
 There are a variety of HRT medications including oral tablets, skin patches, vaginal creams, pessaries and hormone implants.

 Assuming HRT is proving beneficial in alleviating symptoms, and is not causing any adverse effects, it can be taken for several years.
 When considering discontinuing treatment, it is important for this to be withdrawn gradually, to minimise the likelihood of a return of symptoms.

 - Abdominal tenderness

 - Breast tenderness